MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/how-to-index-data.md

 ### Academic paper entity

-The following entity JSON data is for an index that supports academic paper entities, and is part of the larger [MAKES customization tutorial](tutorial.md) and uses a subset ([defined in the schema reference](how-to-index-schema.md#example)) of the full [MAKES academic entity schema](reference-makes-api-entity-schema.md).
+The following entity JSON data is for an index that supports academic paper entities and uses a subset ([defined in the schema how-to](how-to-index-schema.md#example)) of the full [MAKES academic entity schema](reference-makes-api-entity-schema.md).

 > [!IMPORTANT]
 > The following example is purposefully using tabular formatting of the JSON data to make it easy to understand.
 However in practice **this data would have no such formatting and be contained on a *single* line**.